schwuk/schwuk.github.io/_drafts/2020-05-01-effective-remote-meetings.md

 Remote meetings - and conference calls - are notorious for wasting the first 5-10 mins with "can you hear me now?" or "let me get my headset".

 Check your equipment before the meeting.
-Do a test call if necessary.
-Does you headset work?
+Do a test call if possible, especially if your setup has changed since your last call.
+Does your headset work?
 Does your camera work.
 Is there background noise?
 Are you in front of a window?
 Fix the problems now instead of making others suffer.

 Learn how to mute/unmute your microphone and enable/disable your camera.

 ### Sharing content

+There's nothing worse than the awkward silence while everybody in the meeting tries to read and digest the content you've just shared with them.
+In most situations you should be able to pre-share the content and switch the meeting from consumption to feedback and clarification.
+Google Calendar has support for [adding attachments](https://support.google.com/calendar/answer/6192039?co=GENIE.Platform%3DDesktop&hl=en) so make use of it.

 Be prepared for this too.
 Have the content ready.
 Close non-essential applications and browser tabs to avoid potential problems.